amilcar-laniakea/meet-ai/README.md

 - **Mobile-first approach** with Tailwind breakpoints
 - **Flexible layouts** that adapt to different screen sizes
+- **Adaptive Components** that automatically switch between mobile and desktop variants
+- **Responsive Dialog System** that uses Drawer on mobile and Dialog on desktop
+- **Context-Aware UI** with automatic mobile detection and component adaptation
 - **Touch-friendly interactions** for mobile devices

 ## 🔧 Development